 Experience the Grand Canyon West Rim by luxury tour bus, helicopter, and boat!
 There is no better way to take in the views.
 Tickets to the world-famous Grand Canyon Skywalk glass bridge are also included in this package.

-Grand Canyon South Rim Bus Tour
+Grand Canyon South Rim Bus Tour (NOW BOOKING)

 Our full-day Grand Canyon South Rim Bus Tour features exciting views of the extinct volcano on Fortification Hill in Lake Mead National Recreation Area, a stop at the Grand Canyon Visitor’s Center, and all the best views of the Grand Canyon.